Lyuba Kutincheva: Education

-After traveling for many years, Kutincheva went to Paris in 1935 to continue her education, studying journalism and French philology.
+After travelling for many years, Kutincheva went to Paris in 1935 to continue her education, studying journalism and French philology.
 She spent a one-year internship as a correspondent for the periodical Le matin and as a photojournalist for La femme, after which she began another journey through Spain and Morocco.
 In early 1939 she returned to France, where she completed her higher education.
 Finally, after a ten-year absence from home, she returned to Bulgaria in poor health.

 In 1939, she married journalist Alexander Konstantinov Dagorov, and she is sometimes known as Lyuba Kutincheva Dagorova.

 Mysteries remain

 The exact circumstances of Kutincheva's financial backing for her trips have never been identified.
-Other aspects about her life and travels also remain unclear: What were the real purpose of her travels?
+Other aspects of her life and travels also remain unclear: What were the real purpose of her travels?
 Why did she collect such careful notes and photographs?
 According to Pavlovich, Unfortunately, it is still unclear how Lyuba paid for her long stays abroad, although she reportedly sometimes lectured or worked in various places.
 It is equally unclear what the purpose of the trip was, as well as the notes she carefully collected from the authorities in each city she visited.
 One of the most curious hypotheses is that Lyuba was a spy funded by the Communist International.Borisov also raises questions:It has certainly been established that Lyuba was in close contact with Soviet diplomats, but the nature of her visits is not entirely clear.
 However, her profile makes the spy version very believable - in addition to traveling a lot, she speaks French, Romanian, Turkish and Russian, and later learns Arabic and Esperanto.Even though she lived a long life, there is no record that she ever acknowledged a subversive purpose for her extensive travels.
 She donated her archives to the State Archives in Sofia where they are stored in section 1328K.

 Kutincheva died on 20 September 1998 in Sofia, Bulgaria.